jezamaster/JS-Input-Fields-Validator/README.md

 It is easy to use.
 It allows custom configuration like:
+- switch on/off if validation should be performed whenever the input is getting out of focus or only on submitting the whole form
 - switch on/off scrolling to failed validation input field
 - scrolling behavior (smooth or auto)
 - switch on/off displaying error messages